Vinsterplays/Music-Integrations/about.md

 # Music Integrations

-Automatically toggles the playback of music playing through external media players (Youtube, Spotify, etc.) when music is playing ingame.
+Automatically toggles the playback of music playing through external media players (<cr>Youtube</cr>, <cg>Spotify</cg>, etc.) when music is playing ingame.
 You can access the overlay to quickly toggle auto playback or control the media player.

 <co>HOLD **ALT** TO ACCESS OVERLAY!</co>